eternalfragment/mcbookofblocks/README.md

 An example for adding a scoreboard objective.
 In game, do the command "/scoreboard objectives add Zombie_Kill_Tracker minecraft.killed:minecraft.zombie
 ".
 This will create a scoreboard objective called 'Zombie_Kill_Tracker', which will track each time players kill zombies.
 You would enter 'Zombie_Kill_Tracker' into the scoreboard name, and set the goal to be whatever you wanted.

 --NOTE: A player will unlock an item when the criteria is met, and they open the JourneyMode menu.
-Changing the goals to unlock the item may not remove the unlock from players who already unlocked it.
+Changing the goals to unlock the item will not remove the unlock from players who already unlocked it.

 ## Usage